tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/renameapp.html' target='_blank'>Quick Base Documentation</a>

+Use API_RenameApp to change an application's name.
+You invoke this call on an application-level dbid.
+You must have full administration rights on the application to use this call.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID